Landrace Pillar of the Wheat Pre-breeding LOLA /Wheat Improvement Strategic Programme/ consortium

 The WISP consortium is a BBSRC funded collaborative programme bringing together experts in wheat genetics and breeding from five institutions.
 WISP is a comprehensive pre-breeding programme - the first of its kind in over 20 years - aiming to guarantee the sustainability of wheat production against the background of growing global population and changing environment.

-Specific goals of the project are to:
+Specific goals of the project

 - Understand the genetics behind factors limiting grain yield, such as drought tolerance, plant shape and resistance to pests and diseases.

 - Identify new and useful genetic variation from related species and sources of wheat germplasm not adapted to target environments.

 - Cross wheat lines to produce germplasm that allows the identification of genes influencing key traits.

 - Generate a database of genetic markers, for use in precision breeding.